Muhuyi Magaji Rimin Gado: Career and activism

 Rimingado began his career as a legal practitioner and a lecturer at Bayero University Kano.
 He was appointed as the chairman of the Kano State Public Complaints and Anti-corruption Commission by Governor Abdullahi Ganduje in 2016.

 As the head of the anti-corruption agency, Rimingado initiated several investigations and prosecutions against public officials and private individuals accused of corruption, embezzlement, fraud, and other economic crimes in Kano State.
 He also launched public awareness campaigns and educational programs to promote transparency, accountability, and good governance in the state.

 Some of the notable cases handled by Rimingado and his commission include the alleged misappropriation of N3.4 billion by the Emir of Kano, Muhammadu Sanusi II, in 2019; the alleged diversion of N6.8 billion by the former governor of Kano State, Rabiu Kwankwaso, in 2020; and the alleged inflation of contracts and mismanagement of funds by the Kano State Ministry of Education in 2021.

 Rimingado also faced several challenges and controversies during his tenure as the anti-corruption chief.
 He was accused of being biased and selective in his investigations, targeting political opponents and critics of the state government.
 He was also involved in a legal dispute with the state government over the appointment of caretaker chairmen in the 44 local government areas of the state, which he claimed was illegal and unconstitutional.

 In July 2021, Rimingado was suspended from his duty by the state government over allegations of contract inflation and financial mismanagement.
 He denied the allegations and challenged his suspension in court.
 He was reinstated by a court order in January 2023, after a prolonged legal battle.

 Rimingado is widely regarded as a role model and father of the anti-corruption movement in Kano State.
 He has received several awards and recognitions for his work, such as the Integrity Icon Award by Accountability Lab Nigeria in 2018, and the Anti-corruption Champion Award by the Centre for Information Technology and Development in 2019.

+In June, The executive governor of Kano Abba Kabir Yusuf approved the appointment of Muhuyi Magaji Rimin Gado as the Chairman of the newly Multi Agency Special Task Force on Drug Abuse.